Skip to content

 useZKPUser()

 Convenience hook.
-Returns user and isAuthenticated only — useful for read-only components that don't need operations.
+Returns the current user only — useful for read-only components.

 ts